Supernatural horror film: Box office

 The highest-grossing supernatural horror film, adjusted for inflation, is The Exorcist (1973).
 It has an unadjusted gross of over $441 million with the original release and 2000 re-release combined; the estimated adjusted gross in 2019 is over $1.04 billion.
 The highest-grossing supernatural horror film, unadjusted for inflation, is It (2017) with a worldwide gross of $701 million.

-In 2013, Varietys Andrew Stewart said supernatural horror films grossed more at the box office than other horror sub-genres.
-Stewart said, "Generally speaking, playability for that subset of horror films—meaning slasher and torture porn pics—is far less reliable...
-That's why filmmakers, who are looking to cash in on the often lucrative business of making low-budget horror movies, should skip the slasher genre and stick to good ole’ fashioned spectral storytelling."
+In 2013, Variety's Andrew Stewart said supernatural horror films grossed more at the box office than other horror sub-genres.
+He advised that filmmakers interested in tapping into the profitable market of low-budget horror should focus more on stories about ghosts and the supernatural, as movies about slashers and extreme horror tend to have less consistent commercial success.

 Use of music

 Joe Tompkins wrote that following the 1950s, many "Gothic and supernatural horror movies utilize dissonance, atonality, and unusual configurations of instruments to signify all sorts of anomalous, paranormal activity".
 He wrote that Black Sunday (1960) and The Haunting (1963) "make use of atonal clusters, which operate in sharp contrast to tonal music and thus provide antagonistic symbols for supernatural evil and good (respectively)".
 He also highlighted that The Amityville Horror (1979) and Poltergeist (1982) "employ various thematic materials ranging from soft-sounding lullabies to atonal outbursts".

 According to Janet K. Halfyard, supernatural horror-comedy films deploy various strategies to using music "to simultaneously locate the film within—or at least close to—the horror genre, while at the same time encouraging the audience to laugh instead of scream".